Finite element approximation for a convective Brinkman--Forchheimer problem coupled with a heat equation: Finite element approximation

 \subsection{A quasi-best approximation result}

-We derive a quasi-best approximation result for the approximation \eqref{eq:modelweak_discrete} of the coupled nonlinear problem \eqref{eq:modelweak}.
-In doing so, we assume suitable smallness conditions and regularity assumptions for the solution; see Theorems \ref{thm:apriori_error_3D} and \ref{thm:apriori_error_2D} below.
+We derive a quasi-best approximation result for the finite element approximation \eqref{eq:modelweak_discrete} of problem \eqref{eq:modelweak}.
+For this purpose, we assume suitable smallness conditions and regularity assumptions for the solution; see Theorems \ref{thm:apriori_error_3D} and \ref{thm:apriori_error_2D} below.
 Since the regularity requirements on the solution in two dimensions are weaker, we first derive the error bounds in three dimensions and write the corresponding error bounds in two dimensions in a separate theorem.